 What are Chinese New Year celebrations?

-Chinese New Year, also known as the Lunar New Year, is more than one day; it’s 15 to 17 days (from 29 January to 12 February this year).
-While many of us celebrate New Year’s Eve on a specific date each year (31 December), Chinese New Year changes date every year because it’s based on the lunar calendar and not the Gregorian calendar.
-The celebrations of Chinese New Year are known as the Spring Festival.
+Chinese New Year, also known as the Lunar New Year, lasts 15 days, from 17 February (New Year’s Day) to 3 March (Lantern Festival) this year.
+While many of us celebrate New Year’s Eve on a specific date each year (31 December), the Chinese New Year changes dates annually because it’s based on the lunar calendar, not the Gregorian calendar.

 Food and festivities